APRA tightens scrutiny on super fund spending, targets travel and entertainment

 “APRA’s focus on expenditure as part of the ongoing suite of supervision priorities does not mean that all reported expenditure items will be reviewed.
 APRA’s intent is to focus on those items of expenditure where there is potential to improve practices and outcomes across the industry.”

-APRA's upcoming 12-month campaign will involve fund-level reviews, starting with a closer look at financial year 2023-24 data.
+APRA’s upcoming 12-month campaign will involve fund-level reviews, starting with a closer look at the financial year 2023–24 data.
 Super funds can expect to receive notices requiring them to justify their spending decisions and demonstrate how these expenditures align with member interests.

-The watchdog has made it clear that any deficiencies identified will result in rectification measures, and enforcement actions could be made public when appropriate.
+The watchdog has made it clear that any deficiencies identified will result in rectification measures and enforcement actions could be made public when appropriate.

 “Information gathered during this process will inform APRA’s risk assessment of RSE Licensees and may result in heightened supervision staging,” Cole said.